Effective Award-Search Tips

 Common Obstacle: 'Married Segments'

-From time to time, I'll run a search for something like Zurich to Rome, and find no award seats available.
-However, if I search Montreal to Rome, I might well see award space on Swiss Air, flying Montreal to Zurich to Rome on the same date.
+From time to time, I'll run a search for something like Zurich to Rome, hoping to find direct flights on Swiss Air, and find no award seats available.
+However, if I search Montreal to Rome, I might well see award space on Swiss flights, flying Montreal to Zurich, then connecting to Rome on the very same flights I can't get when searching directly.

-This is what's known as a 'Married Segment', and it basically means the airline doesn't want to cut into its own local business for Swiss customers who are just flying to Rome, but doesn't mind letting a Canadian customer connect through on the same flights.
+This is what's known as a 'Married Segment'.
+In this example, it basically means Swiss Air doesn't want to cut into its own local business for Zurich-based customers who are just flying to Rome, but doesn't mind letting a Canadian customer connect through on the same flights.

 There isn't generally a way to break these up, but it does mean that when you're searching a multi-city itinerary one flight at a time, it's worth double-checking to be sure this isn't tripping you up.